rouskinlab/seismic-rna/src/userdocs/extras/run/mask.rst

 For example, to require 95% of the non-excluded positions in the read to be informative, use ``--min-finfo-read 0.95``.
-Note that the denominator of this fraction is the number of bases in the read that cover the section; it is not just the length of the section or of the read.
+Note that the denominator of this fraction is the number of bases in the read that cover the region; it is not just the length of the region or of the read.

 Filter reads by fraction of mutated positions
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''